Skip to main content

 Take steps now to protect your birds

-The best way to keep your birds safe is to prevent them from having contact with infected birds or contaminated materials and environments.
+The best way to keep your birds safe from bird flu is to prevent them from having contact with infected birds or contaminated materials and environments.

 Keep your birds away from wild and sick birds